Nesa-lab20/my-python-project/README.md

-#3 What is the smallest and what is the largest genome in the ones you just downloaded?
+## 3 What is the smallest and what is the largest genome in the ones you just downloaded?
 #3A Write a command that outputs only the line with the smallest (largest) genome.

+##file ncbi_dataset/data/data_summary.tsv

 #3B How large are these genomes?
 Expand your command to output only the genome size.
 (Note: You should use shell commands, not write a Python program.)

-#4
+## 4
 #4A Find the number of genomes that contain at least two “c” in the species name.

 #4B How many of the species names contain two or more “c” but do not contain the word “coccus”?
 Your command should be a single line and output a number.

-#5 Use the find command to find all genome files (FASTA) larger than 3 megabyte.
+## 5 Use the find command to find all genome files (FASTA) larger than 3 megabyte.
 How many are there (output only the number).